 Celebrity Playhouse, episode My Name Is Sally Roberts, originally aired January 3, 1956

-linda darnell film now showingWatch Linda Darnell in the 1939 romantic comedy Day-Time Wife
+linda darnell film now showingWatch Linda Darnell in a 1957 episode of Climax! titled Trial by Fire

 Click on the logo to go back to Brian's Drive-In Theater